krakenCookie/krakenCookie.github.io/_posts/2017-10-28-selfspy_post.md

 ## Analyzing your data

 Open up a terminal, and run `selfspy` to have it start collecting your data.  **A word to the wise: unless you sometimes pause it, it will record _EVERYTHING_**.
-All your passwords, the names of all those dirty, _dirty_ site you visit (you filthy animal!)--everything.
+All your passwords, the names of all those dirty, _dirty_ sites you visit (you filthy animal!)--everything.

 This isn't a such a big deal, however, because you can have it encrypt the data it stores in the database on your computer.
 If you're fine with somewhat surface-level analyses of your data, this is fine--`selfspy` comes with a program called `selfstats` that lets you print out some basic analyses of your data, including key frequencies.
 If you want to see how often you've pressed each key while `selfspy` has been running, you can do it with `selfstats` easy-peasy.

 But if you want to manipulate all that juicy, _succulent_ data yourself (you little pervert!), the fact that it's all encrypted _is_ a bit of problem.
 At least it was for me, who doesn't know how to decrypt it with the tools I had on hand.
-Instead, I opted to just leave everything unecrypted and pray to God that the Russians don't get a hold of my computer[^2].
+Instead, I opted to just leave everything unencrypted and pray to God that the Russians don't get a hold of my computer[^2].
 The `R` code that I've written to analyze the data at a more fine-grain level only works when it's unecrypted, so either figure out how to decrypt [Blowfish](https://en.wikipedia.org/wiki/Blowfish_(cipher)) in `R` or `Python`, or let your freak flag fly.

 ## Walking through my code